PHX2600/The-Archive/forum/General Discussion/1503 - Carrier IQ (Cell fone logging).md

 [quote="nak":gylq1kxe]Has anyone here run USB debugging on their phone?
 Is there special hardware?[/url][/quote:gylq1kxe]

 You can enable USB debugging on (I believe) any android phone from the settings menu.
-With that enabled, you can run [url=http://developer.android.com/guide/developing/tools/adb.html:gylq1kxe]Android Debug Bridge (ADB)> on your PC and debug stuff.
+With that enabled, you can run [http://developer.android.com/guide/developing/tools/adb.html](Android Debug Bridge (ADB)) on your PC and debug stuff.

 --------------------------------------------------------------------------------